 Do you know what to do if your credit card is stolen or lost while traveling abroad?
 Fret not.
-These tips will help you reduce the impact of losing your card overseas and obtain a card replacement.
+These tips will help you reduce the impact of losing your card overseas and get a card replacement.

 What happens next is a blur – maybe you have the wherewithal to call and notify your credit card company.
 Maybe you file a report with the police or contact the bank that owns the ATM that ate your card.